 Interestingly, there are two different scorings for Maria here: the first in the Gym Scene where it is a cha cha, arranged by Nate Sparks, then in the full version of the tune which opens CD 2, arranged by Marlow.
 The most straightahead swing arrangement on the whole album is Andrew Neesley’s version of Cool, which sounds for all the world like the Akiyoshi band…or like Akiyoshi’s idol, Duke Ellington, back when he had Chuck Conners on bass trombone and Willie “Cat” Anderson screaming in the altissimo range on trumpet.
 And throughout it all, Sanabria’s drumming is both propulsive and flexible, sounding at times like Prado’s drummer, Tito Puente, or Buddy Rich, as the mood dictates.
 His extended solo on The Rumble – Rumba sounds the most like Puente.
 Fletcher’s arrangement of Somewhere is the most rhythmically complex chart on the entire album, but it also swings (and features an electric violin solo by Ben Sutin that almost sounds like Jean-Luc Ponty.

 My only complaint about the album was its being split up onto 2 CDs.
 Since the whole thing, with spoken introductions, runs 79:38, it could easily have fit onto one disc.
 But the proceeds from this album are being donated to Puerto Rican hurricane relief, so the $25 asking price for the physical CDs (the download-only version runs $10) is not too bad.
-You can order the album at Kickstarter by clicking here.
+You can order the album at Kickstarter by clicking here, and it is now also available at Amazon or the jazzheads website.
 Believe me, it’s well worth the investment.
 Lenny Bernstein would have really liked this album, I think, despite the fact that he himself kept trying to turn the musical in a full-fledged opera with legitimate orchestral scoring!

 —© 2018 Lynn René Bayley